Chifley Tower

-Chifley Tower is a skyscraper in Sydney, Australia.
+Chifley Tower is a 53-storey skyscraper in Sydney, New South Wales, Australia.
 It was designed by New York City-based architects Travis McEwen and Kohn Pedersen Fox, with John Rayner as project architect.
 At a height of 244 metres (801 feet), Chifley Tower was the tallest building in Sydney from 1992 to 2019.
 It was surpassed in height by Crown Sydney (271 metres) in 2020 along with the Salesforce Tower (263 metres) and One Sydney Harbour (247 metres) in 2022.

 Site history

 Chifley Tower is built on an irregularly shaped plot.
 Due to the organic development of Sydney's street pattern, the streets that run north from this area form a skewed grid that is aligned differently to the streets that run south from this area, which form another skewed grid.
 The cross streets immediately north and south of the site (Bent and Hunter), on the other hand, follow meandering alignments that do not align with these skewed grids.

 At the southwestern corner of the plot, Elizabeth Street terminates at Hunter Street while, a short distance to the east, Phillip Street crosses Hunter Street and continues north to Circular Quay.
-Elizabeth Street became a major artery, running almost straight from Hunter Street in the north, past Central Station through to Waterloo, while Phillip Street runs south from this junction for only two blocks before it is terminated by King Street and St James' Church.
+Elizabeth Street became a major artery, running almost straight from Hunter Street in the north, past Central station through to Waterloo, while Phillip Street runs south from this junction for only two blocks before it is terminated by King Street and St James' Church.
 As a result, termination of Elizabeth Street at Hunter Street was felt to be unsatisfactory, and from the early 20th century various plans were devised to modernise this junction.
 The City of Sydney Council adopted a plan to create a Parisian Haussmannian-style geometric plaza, through which Elizabeth Street would connect with the northern section of Phillip Street and form a thoroughfare to Circular Quay.

 Land resumptions to create this square continued for many years.
-In 1957, Qantas House was completed to the northwest of the junction, with a curved frontage conforming to the planned plaza, named "Chifley Square".
-However, in 1962, the Commonwealth Centre, owned by the Australian federal government, was completed on the site of today's Chifley Tower complex, and did not align with the planned plaza.
+In 1957, Qantas House was completed to the northwest of the junction, with a curved frontage conforming to the planned plaza, named Chifley Square.
+However, in 1962, the Commonwealth Centre, owned by the Federal Government, was completed on the site of today's Chifley Tower complex, and did not align with the planned plaza.
 Eventually it was demolished in the 1980s, and the Chifley Tower complex was built in its place.
 The podium building has a curved facade to the southwest which mirrors that of Qantas House and completes the semicircular curve of the planned square.
 The southwestern corner of the plot became a pedestrian plaza, with a giant, two-dimensional sculpture of Ben Chifley, after whom the square is named.

 The building was originally named Bond Tower, after Alan Bond.
 After Bond's bankruptcy, the building was acquired by Kumagai Gumi, and in 1993 was renamed Chifley Tower, after the square.
-The retail arcade located in the podium building is named "Chifley Plaza".
+The retail arcade located in the podium building is named Chifley Plaza.